atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-lake.md

 As your data needs expand it becomes harder and harder to work with data kept in multiple different silos.
 It may make sense from a product perspective for your traffic data to be in Google Analytics, your sales records to be in Salesforce and your trial engagement data to be in some database.
 However, when you need to analyze your funnel and attribution models you need them all together.

-In the source stage we discussed blending options, but because blends load all pre-join results into the BI product these are extremely limited in how much data can be joined and are not a scalable solution.
+In the source stage, we discussed blending options, but because blends load all pre-join results into the BI product these are extremely limited in how much data can be joined and are not a scalable solution.

 In a Data Lake, all data can be combined so it can be analyzed together.
 This makes gaining insights easier and provides more depth for data exploration.